Pang Kim Hin

-The 1981 by-election in the constituency of Anson was called when Devan Nair stepped down from Parliament in order to become President of Singapore.
+The 1981 by-election in the constituency of Anson was called when Devan Nair stepped down from Parliament to become President of Singapore.
 Pang, who had never stood in a Parliamentary election before, was selected as the PAP's candidate.
 He faced Jeyaretnam, who had previously stood in three general elections and two by-elections in Singapore (though he had never been a candidate in Anson before), and Harbans Singh of the United People's Front.

 In the election, on 21 October 1981, Pang took 6,359 votes (47.1%) to Jeyaretnam's 7,012 (51.9%).
 Harbans Singh took 131 votes (1.0%).

 A number of factors are thought to have contributed to Pang's defeat.
-One of them was the fact that he was a new face to the public in Singapore whereas Jeyaretnam was a veteran of several elections.
+One of them was that he was a new face to the public in Singapore whereas Jeyaretnam was a veteran of several elections.
 Another factor may have been that Pang did not make use of Anson's grassroots leaders during his campaign, upsetting some of them, and that he did not connect effectively with working-class people in the constituency.
-Another issue surrounding the campaign was that residents in the Blair Plain area of the constituency were unhappy that they were not being given priority for HDB flats when their homes were being demolished to make way for a new Port of Singapore Authority container complex, and some voters may have used the by-election as an opportunity to express discontent regarding this.
+Another issue surrounding the campaign was that residents in the Blair Plain area of the constituency were unhappy that they were not being given priority for HDB flats when their homes were being demolished to make way for a new Port of Singapore Authority container complex.
+Some voters may have used the by-election as an opportunity to express discontent regarding this.